goderich/dissertation/dissertation.md

 This section lists all regular sound changes from Proto-Atayal to each of the seven dialects under study.
 Chronological relationships between sound changes in the same dialect are given where applicable.
 Changes that only affect some speakers of a dialect, and sporadically recurring changes (i.e. non-systematic changes that occur in more than a single word), are mentioned separately.

 The same sound change may occur in different dialects, but that does not necessarily mean that it is a shared innovation.
 Instead, we can prove that at least some of these identical sound changes happened independently.
-See @sec:phonological-evidence for more details.
+See Chapter 6 for more details.

 ### Sound changes from Proto-Atayal to Squliq {#sec:proto-atayal-to-sq}